The Most Whimsical Versace Fall Winter Collection To Actually Exist

 We then experience the ‘Mami Chula’ moment with fur!
 Both of these coats are gorgeous!
 Can you imagine a date night with your partner, and you both wear it?
 Hilarious.
 It’s the ultimate his and hers outfit.

+The silver garments on top make way for the final looks.
 These looks open up room for more print over colour.
-This was a reminder back to the earlier looks with the likes of Mariacarla and Irina.
-The silver garments on top, make way for the final looks.
+This was a reminder back to the earlier outfits with the likes of Mariacarla and Irina.

 Final thoughts on the Versace collection